ARM-software/psa-api/doc/fwu/appendix/sra.rst

 The |API| supports implementation in various deployment architectures, described in :secref:`deployment`.
 The operation and dataflow of the firmware update process is similar across these deployments.
 However, the trust boundaries within the device are different.

-:numref:`fig-dm-trusted-client` shows the simplest deployment --- *Trusted client* --- which has no trust boundaries within the device.
+:numref:`fig-dm-trusted-client` shows the simplest deployment --- *trusted client* --- which has no trust boundaries within the device.
+The individual dataflows are described in :numref:`tab-dm-dataflow`.
 This deployment is described in :secref:`trusted-client`.

-However, the threat model for this deployment shares very little with the threat model for the other deployments, which include a :term:`Root of Trust`.
-In particular, the attack surface lies outside of the |API| and its implementation, and mitigations for relevant threats to this deployment do not result in additional security requirements for the API.
+In the *trusted client* deployment, the attack surface lies outside of the |API| and its implementation, and mitigations for relevant threats to this deployment do not result in additional security requirements for the API.
+However, the threat model for the other deployments are very different, because they have a security boundary inside the implementation that protects the device's :term:`Root of Trust`. :secref:`sra-deployments` describes the dataflows for the other deployment models.

-As a consequence, this SRA **does not** provide an assessment of the mitigations required for the *Trusted client* deployment architecture.
+As a consequence, this SRA **does not** provide an assessment of the mitigations required for the *trusted client* deployment architecture.
 See also :secref:`sra-assumptions`.

 .. figure:: /figure/sra/dm-trusted-client.*
    :name: fig-dm-trusted-client

-   Operational dataflow diagram for firmware update in a 'Trusted client' deployment
+   Operational dataflow diagram for firmware update in a *trusted client* deployment

-   The individual dataflows are described in :numref:`tab-dm-dataflow`.

 .. list-table:: Dataflow descriptions for the firmware update process
    :name: tab-dm-dataflow